Jayant1408/3D_Object_Detection_With_LiDAR_Data/Mid_Term_project_final_writup.md

 #### Poor visibility
 #### Blind spots
 Vehicles partially occluded by others or near blind spots (e.g., right-rear) were harder to identify due to LiDAR coverage limitations.
 Examples for reference are as follows:
-A vehicle adjacent to the Waymo car is almost entirely occluded in the sensor’s right-side view, demonstrating one such vulnerability in the example below
+A vehicle adjacent to the Ego Vehicle is almost entirely occluded in the sensor’s right-side view, demonstrating one such vulnerability in the example below

 <img src="Mid_term_project_figures/Jayant_Kumar_Right_Blindspot_speedview_Image_4.png" width="100%" height="100%">

 $$
 \begin{align}
 \textrm{Figure 4.
-Front-right view showcasing a vehicle nearly fully occluded by a blind spot next to the Waymo car.}
+Front-right view showcasing a vehicle nearly fully occluded by a blind spot next to the Ego Vehicle.}
 \end{align}
 $$